The background to the sudden rise in popularity of tree running

 This video is a promotional video shot by the HEAD team at Rusutsu Resort in Hokkaido.
 The title is "SHINRIN-YOKU," meaning forest bathing.
 Check out the stylish visuals that capture the beauty of Japan's snowy forests and the worldview that expresses the richness of tree riding, born from the diversity of the natural forests

-"There's nothing more valuable to our souls than spending time in a living forest.
-There are more ways to fully enjoy tree running than there are trees in the forest." -Sam Kuch & Baker Boyd-
+"For our souls, there's nothing more valuable than spending time in a living forest.
+Tree runs, immersing ourselves in the woods, there are more ways to fully enjoy this sport than there are trees in the forest." - Sam Kuch & Baker Boyd

 Beware of the dangers lurking in the tree runs

-risk of accidents, such as hitting a standing tree when visibility is poor, accidentally slipping into a stream and getting lost, falling into a tree hole at the base of a tree, getting caught on a stump, or getting hit by falling snow in strong winds.
-One mistake can be disastrous.
-That's why you need to pay the utmost attention to safe running.
+risks of accidents such as colliding with trees when visibility is poor, getting lost after accidentally sliding into a ravine, falling into tree holes or getting caught on tree stumps, and falling snow in strong winds.
+One wrong move and it could be disastrous.
+That's why it's essential to pay the utmost attention to safe skiing.

 How to enjoy tree running safely